MikesCodingCreations/Portfolio2/README.md

 - Possibly create a 'light' version of the website where the colours are switches are it is white instead of black.

 ## Testing

-* Expected
-- Feature is expected to do X when the user does Y
-* Testing - Tested the feature by doing Y Result - The feature did not respond due to A,B,C or Result - The feature acted as normally and it did Y Fix - I did Z to the code because something was missing.

 * Landing Page Testing
 - Expetected: